braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/html_email_template.md

 You can [duplicate]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/duplicate/) and [archive]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/archive/) email templates!
 Learn more about creating and managing templates and creative content in [Templates & Media]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/).

-## FAQs
+## Frequently asked questions

-For answers to frequently asked questions about email templates, check out our [email and link templates FAQs][10] page.
+For answers to frequently asked questions about email templates, check out our [email and link templates FAQ][10] page.

 [4]: {% image_buster /assets/img_archive/email_template_id.png %}